 10 Japanese Heavy and Proto-Metal Songs From 1980 or Earlier

 Heavy metal has been abundant in Japan since the early 1980s, spearheaded by bands such as Loudness, Earthshaker, and Anthem among several others.
-But most rock fans know that metal music existed as early as the turn of the 1970s, albeit in more primitive forms.
-Some might wonder about heavy music in Japan before 1981.
+But most rock fans know that metal music existed as early as the turn of the 1970s, albeit in more primitive forms, so some might wonder about the heavy music present in Japan before it began to take off in 1981 (The year Loudness formed).
 Featured here are ten Japanese heavy metal and proto-metal songs, all of which were released in 1980 or earlier.

 George Murasaki & Mariner - Demon King (1979)

 Created after the disbandment of George Murasaki's main band Murasaki, Mariner was an Okinawan powerhouse of a hard rock act which marked the first time George Murasaki would team up with vocalist Hiroto Arasaki, who would front the bands Heavy Metal Army as well as Eastern Orbit a few short years later.
 He now serves as vocalist in post-reunion Murasaki.